your-trickster/your-trickster.github.io/wiki/structure.md

 - active — paid attention to as an area of activity; hero/nemesis and parent/senex;
 - passive — not paid attention to as an area of activity; soul/demon, child/trickster.

-### Optimistic (inert) vs Pessimistic (contact)
+### Optimistic vs Pessimistic

 - optimistic — hero/nemesis and child/soul orbits.
 Unbalanced excitation-inhibition.
-Careless use;
+Careless use, inflexible;
 - pessimistic — parent/senex and soul/demon.
 Balanced excitation-inhibition.
-Careful use.
+Careful use, more flexible.

 ### Exterior vs Interior